Welcome address by Campaign, and a brief introduction of the format of the conference

 A review of the basics, from the revolution in how we consume media, to the mechanics of Real-Time Bidding (RTP); targeted marketing; and omni-channel strategies.
 Finally, for Indonesia, how will the programmatic future play out?

-An interactive session where segment experts list out key challenges facing the industry, where they will raise pertinent questions to the audience seeking insights and solutions to pressing issues.
+An interactive session where the segment expert will list out key challenges facing the industry and where they will raise pertinent questions to the audience seeking insights and solutions to pressing issues

 The marriage between media agencies and their clients seem to be on the cusp of a break-up.
 This session will look at the key pain points faced from both sides of the relationship such as procurement, accountability, transparency and discuss solutions and outcomes on how to save the relationship and gaze into the crystal ball to find out how the agencies will look like 10 years from now.